 I have not experienced having a buzz when taking ibuprofen.
 Maybe because I just take small doges and very seldom, just when I cannot bear a pain anymore.
 So I think it is related to the dosage or amount.

-What do you mean by "buzz" - were you feeling energetic? were you feeling euphoric? were you feeling stoned?
 I know some medications like Excedrin, include caffeine in them, to help get the medication to kick in faster and work it's way into your bloodstream faster - maybe those ibuprofens had some sort of similar stimulant in them too?
 I don't think I've ever gotten a buzz off of ibuprofen alone.
 Though sometimes I get a big head rush if I get up or lay down too fast - it feels like someone put a running garden hose in my ear, and I can feel fluid wooshing through my head.
-You should also try "Head On" - that stuff you smear on your forehead, the one with the silly commercial.
-It really does help out, and it's not just some goofy fad product.
-It's like having an invisible ice pack on your head, and it feels really good when you've got a bad headache.